 A3.3.
 Throughout the lifetime of any facility or activity, the authorized party will have to propose and implement arrangements for waste management.
-The regulatory body should review and assess proposals for on-site treatment and storage of radioactive waste to ensure that the characteristics of the processed waste and the waste packages are compatible with the national strategy for radioactive waste, the applicable waste acceptance requirements for subsequent steps in waste management and regulatory requirements.
+The regulatory body should review and assess proposals for on-site processing (i.e. pre-treatment, treatment and conditioning) and storage of radioactive waste in the safety case to ensure that the characteristics of the processed waste and the waste packages are compatible with the national strategy for radioactive waste management, the applicable waste acceptance requirements for subsequent steps in waste management and regulatory requirements.
 Specifically, the regulatory body should satisfy itself that the waste or waste packages:

-- -Are properly characterized and compatible with the anticipated nature and duration of storage pending disposal; - -Can be subjected to regular surveillance; and - -Can be retrieved for further steps in predisposal waste management.
+- -Are properly characterized and compatible with the anticipated nature and duration of storage pending disposal; - -Can be subjected to regular surveillance; and - -Can be retrieved for further steps in predisposal radioactive waste management. - A3.4.

-A3.4.
 Adequate arrangements should be made for the transport of radioactive material and waste and equipment both on and off the site.
 The regulatory body should review and assess these arrangements and should satisfy itself that all national and regulatory requirements have been met.